When to give a raise

-Informal meetings with staff can help you identify who feels good about their work and who doesn't.
+Informal meetings with your employees can help you identify who feels good about their work and who doesn't.
 Dissatisfaction won't always be related to pay, but when it is you can potentially resolve it.

 Choose the right time

-Consider moving away from annual salary reviews.
-They encourage staff to work harder in the months leading up to the review.
+- Consider moving away from annual salary reviews.
+They encourage people to work harder in the months leading up to the review.
 A better option might be on-the-spot raises.
-Not only does it keep your staff on their toes, it gives them immediate feedback for a job well done.
+Not only does it keep your people on their toes, it gives them immediate feedback for a job well done.

 Five good reasons to give a raise

 1. To recognise consistent hard work and achievement

 A one-off achievement might not be enough to merit a raise in itself, but consistently high performance deserves a reward.

 2. For a positive impact on your workplace